et-loader

 Is a period cup 100% safe?

-Yes, a period cup is safe when used as directed.
-The Aarya Care menstrual cup is FDA-approved, made from biocompatible medical-grade silicone, and tested for skin irritation, vaginal comfort, and durability.
-Unlike tampons, it doesn’t disrupt your natural pH or cause dryness.
-As long as you clean and sterilise the cup properly, it’s a safe and reusable option trusted by gynaecologists.
+Yes, the period cup is safe; it becomes comfortable when you start using it.
+Everything takes time to adapt, provided it is used accordingly.
+The Aarya Care menstrual cup is FDA-approved, made from biocompatible medical-grade silicone, and tested for skin irritation, including the sensitive one, vaginal comfort, and durability.
+Unlike tampons, it doesn't disrupt your natural pH or cause dryness.
+As long as you clean and sterilise the cup well, it is safe to use and reusable, trusted even by gynaecologists.

 How do you know when your sanitary cup is full?